mcdickenson/data-algs-java/Notes.md

 Go back to `DrawCircles.java`.
 On line 8 we define a HashMap named `aMap`.
 Notice how we define the object types for both the keys and the values--you cannot use a primitive here.
 On the right side of the `=` we *declare* the HashMap with the keyword `new` and `()`.

 Can you make the function `countColors` iterate over all of our circles and count how many times each color appears?
 Once you have written such a function, can you make it shorter (fewer lines of code)?

+## Lists and Sets - 1.16.13 ##

+We have already talked about both of these data types, but you have not yet seen them in code.
+Today we will try to understand them better and discuss the trade-offs between them.
+Knowing the trade-offs and when to choose one data structure over another is an important part of software development.

+Here are the data structures we have gone over so far:

+- `Array` - fixed size
+- `ArrayList` - dynamic size
+- `Set` - only unique elements
+- `Map` - key/value pairs (also known as a dictionary)

+### Lists ###

+Lists have certain properties, some of which are nice and some of which you have to be careful about:

+- add elements with `.add`
+- query with `.contains`
+- cannot store primitives!
+- can store objects

+You declare a list with:
+`ArrayList<String> list = new ArrayList<String>();`

+To add:
+`boolean canAdd = list.add("hello");`

+And to check if an element is in the ArrayList:
+`boolean inList = list.contains("hello");`

+Notice that here we are creating boolean values to catch the return statement of the method to tell us whether it was successful.
+You don't necessarily have to capture this information, but sometimes it's helpful for detecting errors.

+### Sets ###

+Sets have many of the same properties as lists, and one important additional property:

+- add elements with `.add`
+- query with `.contains`
+- cannot store primitives!
+- can store objects
+- *does not allow duplicates*

+You declare a set with:
+`HashSet<String> set = new HashSet<String>();`

+To add:
+`boolean canAdd = set.add("hello");`
+If you try to add a duplicate to the hash set, this method will return false.

+And to check if an element is in the HashSet:
+`boolean inList = set.contains("hello");`

+### Hangman assignment ###

+Here is the data you need to keep track of:

+1. Secret word (blanks and correct guesses) (`char[]`)
+1. Number of misses left until hanging occurs (`int`)
+1. Letters that have been guessed incorrectly (`Set`)

+### Code Example: `SimpleWords.java` ###

+Look over the code and then take the online quiz.

+### Trade-Offs ###

+So is it best to use an Array, ArrayList, or HashSet?
+As with many things, the answer is not that simple.
+It is a trade-off between *memory* and *speed*.

+To measure the *speed* of an algorithm, we will use "big-O" notation.
+You can get an intro to this notation in the reading assignment.

+**No prep work for recitation.
+No class on Monday!**

+**Reading:** Weiss book Sections 2.1 - 2.4.2 (pp. 29-37)